MVogwell/ps_Util_WebsiteContentScan/Readme.md

 ### Regex

 The search word or phrase can use regex (https://en.wikipedia.org/wiki/Regular_expression) which means that patterns as well as exact words can be searched for.
-For example if you wanted to for Business or Businesses you would use:
+For example if you wanted to search for Business or Businesses you would use:

 `.\ps_Util_WebsiteStringScan.ps1 -url "https://news.bbc.co.uk" -SearchRegex "Business|Businesses"`